A TRIBUTE TO THE CREW & THEIR SHIP

 They got the job done regardless of the odds, regardless of the enemy's

-determination that they fail, regardless any short comings they might have
+determination that they fail, regardless any short comings they might have had,

 they got the job done.

-Eighty men and officers, untried at the beginning, but the world's
+Eighty men and officers, untried at the beginning, but the world's professionals

 at the end.
 They got the job done.